celineguler/myblog/_posts/2025-04-19-The-Paradox-of-Being-Human.md

 I understand rent-seeking can be bigger issue than we assume for economies today.
 Many articles estimates rent-seeking activities reduced total income in terms of GNP for many countries.
 John Sophocleus says rent-seeking activities reduced total income in the U.S. by up to 45%.
 Rent-seeking activities in my country particularly based on "politicized tenders" alongside India and reduction is around %7 to %12 something.

-Lately, a popular politician from the opposition got arrested in my country with several charges on corruption.
+Recently, a popular politician from the opposition got arrested in my country with several charges on corruption.
 Apperantly his case considered as "*no proper bidding process*" — therefore illegal.
 But considerably, it's just unethical rent-seeking.

 Which already is a common economic friction factor in my country, apperantely.